madebykrol/interactr-ts/src/README.md

 It is designed to separate the business / application specific logic from the presentation logic.

 The idea is that you could create re-usable application componenets aka use cases that are independenten of infrastructure and presentation specifics.

-## Updates in 3.0.2
-1) Patches to readme to reflect updates
-2) Patch to default exports in index.ts

-## Updates in 3.0.1
-1) Patches to readme to reflect updates
-2) You can now import packages directly from 'interactr'

-## Breaking changes in 3.0.0
-1) Filename notations and casings changed.
-For example ``` import {InteractorHub} from 'interactr/InteractorHub' ``` should now be ```import {InteractorHub} from 'interactr/interactor.hub' ```

-## Bug fixes in 3.0.0
-1) The self contained resolver now supports use-cases with constructor parameters.

-## Breaking changes in 2.0.0
-1) Interactr library now utilizes "Promises" which makes the calls to hub.execute awaitable.
-2) Changes to the file names has been made to make them consistent to comply with 'forceConsistentCasingInFileNames: true'

 ## Usage - Setting up your first usecase